gsmainclusivetechlab/mmapi-php-sdk/README.md

 ## Samples

 The sample code snippets are all completely independent and self-contained.
-You can analyze them to get an understanding of how a particular method can implemented in your application.
+You can analyze them to get an understanding of how a particular method can be implemented in your application.
 Sample code snippets can be found [here](/sample)

 -   Clone this repository: